Got a burning question?

 Yes, of course!
 Many of our supporters sign up for the challenge as an individual - this is a great way to meet new friends.
-Just leave the team name blank.
+Just leave the team name blank when you register.

 Definitely!
 There is no minimum or maximum size of team.
 When you register, make sure to add your team name to ensure you are recognised as a team.

 Our prices are as all-inclusive as possible.
-All your meals and refreshments during the day of the challenge are included (excluding breakfast on the first day).
-Accommodation, outward travel from and return travel to the start point is also included.
+All your meals and refreshments during the day of the challenge are included (excluding lunch on the first day).
+Accommodation, outward travel from and return travel to the start point are also included.

-The costs of travel to and from the start points, accommodation before the ride begins, spares that are needed for your bike during the ride (although they will be fitted for free), holiday insurance or insurance for your bike while in use or in transit or storage.
-You will also need to find your own way from the Paris hotel to the station to catch the Eurostar.
-Bar bills are not included so it is advisable to bring enough cash for your evening drinks.
+The costs of travel to and from the start points, accommodation before the ride begins, spares that are needed for your bike during the ride (although they will be fitted for free), insurance or insurance for your bike while in use or in transit or storage.
+Bar bills are also not included.

 Take a look at our FAQs below to find out more.